sunng87/pgwire/README.md

 - `examples/sqlite.rs`: uses an in-memory sqlite database at its core and serves it with postgresql protocol.
-This is a full example with both simple and extended query implementation.
+This is a full example with both simple and extended query implementation. `cargo run --features _sqlite_ --example sqlite`
 - `examples/duckdb.rs`: similar to sqlite example but with duckdb backend.
-Note that not all data types are implemented in this example.
+Note that not all data types are implemented in this example. `cargo run --features _duckdb_ --example duckdb`
 - `examples/gluesql.rs`: uses an in-memory
   [gluesql](https://github.com/gluesql/gluesql) at its core and serves it with postgresql protocol.